Lorech/devtools/README.md

 A terminal multiplexer to support multiple sessions and terminals within the same terminal app window.

-I've added additional configuration to persist my Tmux sessions across system restarts, as I frequently jump around projects, so keeping the sessions alive speeds up the project switching.
+My custom configuration adds support for persisting sessions, making it easier to jump across multiple projects while not losing the relevant terminal windows for the project.

 Configuration should be copied to `~/.config/tmux`, reloading the session (`Ctrl-b r` when doing so for the first time), and then its packages should be installed (`Ctrl-I`).